Oral Cancer Screening in Weymouth, MA

 There are several symptoms they are trying to look for:

 - Sores in or outside of the mouth that hasn’t healed

 - Areas causing pain in the mouth or near the ear

 - Red patches in the mouth

 We even use a special light that will highlight unusual tissues and cells of a different color.
-If we suspect something is amiss, our dentist will take a sample for a biopsy to determine if the cells are cancerous or not.
+If we suspect something is amiss, our dentist near you, will take a sample for a biopsy to determine if the cells are cancerous or not.

 Unfortunately, mouth cancer is a reality for patients of any age and background, although it is more common among the elderly.
-At Aesthetic and Restorative Dentistry, we recommend all of our patients receive an oral cancer screening in Weymouth, MA receive a screening at least once a year to improve the likelihood of catching the disease.
+At Aesthetic and Restorative Dentistry, we recommend all of our patients receive an oral cancer screening in Weymouth, MA, at least once a year to improve the likelihood of catching the disease.

 Anyone who has even one of the following traits should get screenings more often:

 - A family history of oral cancer